 This is the second article of a two-part guest post by David Butler of Optimal Building Systems in Arizona and a frequent commenter in the RESNET BPI group on LinkedIn.
-I've known David for a couple of years now, and I can attest to his expertise in the field of HVAC.
-When an HVAC question stumps Chris and me, we call on David because he'll most likely know the answer and will explain it in great detail.
-If you're a home energy pro, make sure you download and read his paper, The Elephant in the Room.
+I’ve known David for a couple of years now, and I can attest to his expertise in the field of HVAC.
+When an HVAC question stumps me, I call on David because he’ll most likely know the answer and will explain it in great detail.
+If you’re a home energy pro, make sure you download and read his paper, The Elephant in the Room.

 In Just Say No to Furnaces, part 1 in this 2-part series, I made the case for why a furnace may not be the best choice for heating a high performance home.

 Heat pumps and/or hydronic forced air heat are more appropriate since system capacity can be aligned more closely with the load.
 This ensures good air mixing at design conditions, an important prerequisite for comfort.
 Deciding which is best for a given project depends on climate and relative energy costs.

 In warm climates with average or better electric rates, the heat pump is hands-down the best heating system.
 It costs less to operate than a furnace (most markets), and in tight, well insulated homes, a heat pump is actually more comfortable.
 The lower supply temperature, once considered the bane of heat pumps, is actually preferable in well insulated homes.

 Since heat pumps produce less heat as the outdoor temperature drops, supplemental heat is needed in all but the warmest regions.
 In high a performance home, the need for supplemental heat is dramatically reduced, with a typical balance point (BP) in the mid-twenties.
 One concept that’s important to understand is that performance doesn’t fall off a cliff below the balance point.
 At five degrees below the BP, a heat pump will still carry about 75% of the load.
 If the number of hours below the BP is small, electric supplemental heat is the best option, given its low first-cost.